This post was updated on January 16, 2024

 – Excellent penetration into the wood means very little peeling.
 The Penofin Blue Label deserves a high score for this.
 A very small amount of wearing was only visible on the horizontal parts (cross beams) of the fence.

 – Penofin Blue Label costs about $35 a gallon.
 Less expensive than the Penofin Red Label but the Blue Label (550 version) does require 2 coats of stain.
 We used 5 gallons of the Blue Label for our 600 feet (square) of fencing for the two coats.

 Preventing Mold/Mildew/Algae: 8

 – The Penofin Blue Label does a decent job with mold prevention.
 The only noticeable mold was at the bottom of the fence where the wood faces north.
-In this area there was mold and green algae growing.
+In this area, there were mold and green algae growing.

 Ease of Application: 8

-– The Penofin Blue Label is “thin” and applies easily with our pump up sprayer.
+– The Penofin Blue Label is “thin” and applies easily with our pump-up sprayer.
 We tarped all the grass along the bottom of the fence and sprayed the stain up and down.
 Very little need to back wipe as the Blue Label absorbed into the wood quickly.
-First coat absorbed to the point where the stain color was very light.
+The first coat absorbed to the point where the stain color was very light.
 The second coat of stain really gave the enhanced look we wanted and evened out the appearance.
-Second coat applied twice as far as the first coat.
+The second coat was applied twice as far as the first coat.

 Color Shifting (darkening) after 2 Years: 6

-– Penofin Blue Label did darken in the sunny areas.
+– Penofin Blue Label did darken in sunny areas.
 This seems to be normal for Penofin as the stain itself darkens.
-The Blue Label does better then the Red Label Penofin version though.
+The Blue Label does better than the Red Label Penofin version.
 We suspect that higher usage of trans-oxides means the probability of the stain darkening in color increases.

 Difficulty of Reapplication: 7